pakpoom66/IIAS-Enablement-Class/Docs/04_Db2WContainerAccess.md

 ### Request access to Db2 Warehouse and Db2 Warehouse Client Container by emailing your Docker ID to the Db2 Warehouse Development Team.

    You no longer need to request access to the Container.
-It is available in the Docker Marketplace.
+It is available in the Docker Store[https://store.docker.com/].